Azure-Samples/azure-spring-apps-samples/config-client-polling/README.md

-# Run Java 8 app in Azure Spring Cloud
+## Auto refresh config server changes in Azure Spring Cloud

-This sample shows how to run Java 8 app in `Azure Spring Cloud`.
+This sample shows how to auto refresh config server changes by letting the config client to poll for changes based on a refresh internal.

 ## Prerequisite